 Introduction

 VHF Data Exchange System (VDES) is a technological concept under development by the IALA e-NAV Committee and now widely discussed at ITU, IMO and other organizations.
-It is a digital data exchange system envisaged to offer a globally interoperable and commonly available maritime data communication capability for ship/ship and ship/shore safety of navigation communications including an option for global coverage via a satellite component.
+It is a digital data exchange system envisaged to offer a globally interoperable and commonly available maritime data communication capability for ship/ship and ship/shore safety of navigation communications including global coverage via a satellite component.

-This note describes desirable objectives and milestones needed for the development, evaluation and demonstration of VHF Data Exchange System (VDES), in order to meet the deadlines of the related ITU World Radio Conference agenda items, as well as the IMO e-Navigation Strategy, and encourages IALA members to support R&D, testbed and demonstration activities that could lead to a successful development of VDES as support for the e-Navigation Implementation.
+This note describes desirable objectives and milestones needed for the development, evaluation and demonstration of VHF Data Exchange System (VDES), in order to meet the deadlines of the related ITU World Radio Conference agenda items, as well as the IMO e-Navigation Strategy, and encourages IALA members to support R&D, testbed and demonstration activities that will lead to a successful development of VDES as support for the e-Navigation Implementation.

 Background